-CID services, including any combination of shared and non-shared CID services, are limited to 60 hours per recipient per POC year.
+CID services, including any combination of shared and non-shared CID services, are limited to 60 hours per recipient per Plan of Care year.

-To utilize this service, the recipient may or may not be present as identified in the approved POC.
+To utilize this service, the recipient may or may not be present as identified in the approved Plan of Care.

 The service unit is 15 minutes and is reimbursed at a flat rate.
-(See Appendix E for Rate and Billing Code information.)
+(See Appendix E for Rate and Billing Code information)